34 Mutual Funds Statistics & Facts

 (Investment Company Institute)

-As of end-2018, $8.2 trillion of US mutual funds assets — 53% of equity, hybrid, and bond mutual funds and 13% of money market funds — were held in retirement accounts such as employer-sponsored DC plans and IRAs.
-At the same time, 56% of DC plans (such as 401(k) plans, 403(b) plans, and 457 plans) and 45% of IRAs were accounted for by mutual funds assets.
+As of 2020, over $10 trillion of US mutual funds assets — 45% of overall mutual funds assets — were held in retirement accounts such as employer-sponsored DC plans and IRAs, including 401(k) plans.
+Assets in 401(k) plans stood at $4.0 trillion, or 18% of total mutual fund assets.
 This underlines the importance of long-term mutual fund investment in the US and the faith shown by Americans in these instruments.

 (Investment Company Institute)